fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat2.md

 }
 ```

-A message reference the profile that have sent the message.
+A message references the profile that sent it.
 In a conversation you will have many messages send from the same profile.
 You can easily join a message with a profile in a query.
 But, you can not use join when streaming changes from a table.